Belgica antarctica: Lifecycle

-B. antarctica spends most of its two-year lifecycle in four larval stages.
 Overwintering may occur in any instar.
-Terrestrial algae (particularly Prasiola crispa), moss, organic detritus, and microorganisms provide the food for the larval stage.
-The adults emerge in the spring and summer and live no more than 10 days; females mate in their first day of life and a few days later release eggs.
+Terrestrial algae (particularly Prasiola crispa), fungi, decaying vegetation, organic detritus, and microorganisms provide the food for the larval stage.
+The adults, which are aphagous (non-feeding), emerge in the spring and summer and live no more than 10 days; females mate in their first day of life and a few days later release their only batch of eggs (semelparity), as the process damages their abdomens.
+Males on the other hand, are able to mate more than once.
 The female secretes a jelly on the eggs that acts as a blanket of antifreeze, stops them from dehydrating, and acts as a food source once they hatch.
 Mating occurs in large groups of males, analogous to swarms of winged midges.

 Genome

-As of 2014, B. antarctica has the smallest insect genome known, at 99 Mbp and 13 500 genes.
+As of 2014, B. antarctica has the smallest insect genome known, at 99 Mbp of nucleotides and 13 500 genes.
 Although the total amount of coding DNA is similar to that of other Diptera (19 Mbp), its fraction is much higher due to the extreme reduction in some types of non-coding DNA.
 Intron size has been reduced, while transposable elements are almost absent.